bhumi1102/rails/guides/source/layouts_and_rendering.md

 This renders the raw file (it doesn't support ERB or other handlers).
 By default it is rendered within the current layout.

-WARNING: Using the `:file` option in combination with users input can lead to security problems since an attacker could use this action to access security sensitive files in your file system.
+WARNING: Using the `:file` option in combination with user input can lead to security problems since an attacker could use this action to access security sensitive files in your file system.

 TIP: `send_file` is often a faster and better option if a layout isn't required.